AntiCannonYT/temp/README.md

 uname -a

 That's the full exploit chain.
 Go ahead and start with Step 1–2 (boot the VM, find its IP) and tell me what nmap -sV -p 21 <IP> shows once you've got the address.

+Burp Suite:

+Practical 3: Brute Force Attack on DVWA Using Burp Suite

+1. Start the DVWA machine and Kali Linux.
+Make sure they can reach each other on the network.

+2. Open Firefox → go to http://<DVWA_IP>/dvwa

+3. Log in with admin / password

+4. Go to DVWA Security (sidebar) → set Security Level to Low → click Submit

+5. Go to Brute Force (sidebar)

+6. Open Burp Suite → confirm the proxy listener is running on 127.0.0.1:8080

+7. Set Firefox to use 127.0.0.1:8080 as its proxy

+8. In Burp, go to Proxy → Intercept → turn Intercept ON

+9. Back in DVWA's Brute Force form, type admin / test → click Login

+10. Switch to Burp — the request should be sitting in Intercept.
+Right-click it → Send to Intruder

+11. In Intruder → Positions tab:

+Click Clear
+Highlight only the password value in the request
+Click Add
+Set Attack Type to Sniper

+12. Go to Payloads tab:

+Payload type: Simple list
+Add these passwords, one per line:
+     123456
+     admin
+     password
+     welcome
+     password123

+13. Click Start Attack

+14. In the results table, check the Length column.
+Sort by it if needed.
+Most failed attempts will show the same length (e.g. 4832) — the one row with a different length (e.g. 5120) is the successful login.

+15. That password (password in the standard DVWA setup) is your cracked credential.